microsoft/fluentui-blazor/examples/FluentUI.Demo.Shared/wwwroot/sources/FluentEmoji.cs.txt

             if (string.IsNullOrEmpty(result))
             {
-                //It is not in the cache, get it from the StaticFileService (download) HttpResponseMessage? response = await StaticFileService.HttpClient.SendAsync(message);
+                //It is not in the cache, get it from the StaticAssetService (download) HttpResponseMessage? response = await StaticAssetService.HttpClient.SendAsync(message);

                 if (response.IsSuccessStatusCode)